MMRIZE/MMM-LogExt/README.md

 - To deliver frontend log (used by MM's `Log` Object) to backend log
 - Customizable/Decorative Log messages
 - To monitor Notifications
-- `window.error` and `unhandledRejection` would be caught then transmit to the backend
+- `window.error` and `unhandledRejection` would be caught then transmitted to the backend
 - To be able to log external messages from other programs or devices via HTTP request

 > [!IMPORTANT]